laravel-ja/ja-docs-5.7/original-en/upgrade.md

 The `$schedule->job` method now respects the `queue` and `connection` properties on the job class if a connection / job is not explicitly passed into the `job` method.

 Generally, this should be considered a bug fix; however, it is listed as a breaking change out of caution.
 [Please let us know if you encounter any issues surrounding this change](https://github.com/laravel/framework/pull/25216).

+### Assets

+#### Asset Directory Flattened

+**Likelihood Of Impact: None**

+For new Laravel 5.7 applications, the assets directory that contains the scripts and styles has been flattened into the `resources` directory.
+This **will not** affect existing applications and does not requires changes to your existing applications.

+However, if you wish to make this change, you should move all files from the `resources/assets/*` directory up one level:

+- From `resources/assets/js/*` to `resources/js/*`
+- From `resources/assets/sass/*` to `resources/sass/*`

+Then, update any reference to the old directories in your `webpack.mix.js` file:

+    mix.js('resources/js/app.js', 'public/js')
+       .sass('resources/sass/app.scss', 'public/css');

 ### Authentication